edi3/edi3-notary/docs/index.md

 - Integrity Method
   - Check that the document data’s hash is the ‘targetHash’.
-  - Check the targetHash resolves to the merkle root using the proof (if any).
+  - Check that the targetHash exactly equals to the merklerRoot.

 - Issuer Identity
   - Check that a TXT record exists on the domain claiming the ownership of the token registry.